asamuzaK/withExEditor/README.md

 * When browsing a local file, the local file will be opened directly.

 ### View MathML Source with *exEditor*
 * Enabled on MathML elements and shows a generated DOM tree in MathML format.
-It may not be the same with the DOM tree of the document source.
+It may not be exactly the same as the source of the DOM tree, e.g. the order of the attributes.

 ### View Selection Source with *exEditor*
 * Shows a generated DOM tree of the selection in XML format.
-It may not be the same with the DOM tree of the document source.
+It may not be exactly the same as the source of the DOM tree, e.g. the order of the attributes.
 * If there are multiple ranges in selection, each range will be shown with a comment as a delimiter.
 * If the selection is not DOM parsable, then creates a file that contains only the range of text selected.